Graph Unlearning: Learning-based Aggregation ( )

 where $\feat_w$ and $\neigh{w}$ are the feature vector and neighborhood of a node $w$ from the training graph, $y$ is the true label of $w$, $\model_i(\cdot)$ represents shard model $i$, $\alpha_i$ is the importance score for $\model_i(\cdot)$, and $m$ is the total number of shards.
 We regulate the summation of all importance scores to $1$.
 Further, \loss represents the loss function and we adopt the standard cross-entropy loss in this paper.
 The regularization term $\vert\vert \cdot \vert\vert$ is used to reduce overfitting.

-\mypara{Solving the Optimization Problem} To solve the optimization problem, we can run gradient descent to find the optimal $\alpha$.
+\mypara{Solving the Optimization Problem} We can run gradient descent to find the optimal $\alpha$ to solve the optimization problem.
 However, directly running gradient descent can result in negative values in $\alpha$.
-To address this problem, after each gradient descent iteration, we map the negative importance score back to $0$.
+To address this issue, after each gradient descent iteration, we map the negative importance score back to $0$.
+The mapping the negative importance scores to 0 follows the general idea of projected gradient descent (PGD)~\cite{APY19}.
 In addition, the summation of the importance scores could deviate from $1$.
-We have tried to normalize the importance score using the summation of current scores in each iteration; however, we empirically found that the loss could be extremely unstable across different epochs.
-Thus, instead of using summation, we use the softmax function for normalization in each iteration.
+We first tried to normalize the importance score using the summation of current scores in each iteration; however, we empirically found that the loss could be extremely unstable across different epochs.
+Thus, we instead use the softmax function for normalization in each iteration.

-\mypara{Importance Score Updating} Note that we use the nodes in the training graph to learn the optimal importance scores.
-However, these nodes can be requested to be revoked by their data subject as well.
-Therefore, we need to retrain our optimal importance scores if an unlearning request corresponds to a node used to train the optimal importance scores, and this training time is part of the unlearning time as well.
-To reduce this optimal importance scores retraining time, we propose to use a small random subset of nodes from the training graph.
-We empirically show in~\autoref{section:experiment} that using a small portion of nodes is sufficient, and can effectively improve the model utility compared to other aggregation methods.
+\mypara{Importance Scores {Unlearning}} { Note that the nodes that learn the optimal importance scores can also be revoked by their data subjects.
+Therefore, we need to relearn the shard importance scores if a request-to-unlearn node is used to train the \optaggr, and this learning time is counted as part of the unlearning time.
+To reduce this relearning time, we propose to use only a small random subset of nodes from the training graph to relearn.
+We empirically show in \autoref{subsection:optaggr_effectiveness} that using only 10\% of the nodes in the training graph can achieve comparable utility as using all nodes.
+In this sense, relearning the optimal shard importance scores is unnecessary when the unlearned nodes are not used to train the \optaggr. }